Troubleshooting virtual machine network connection issues

 • If the load balancing policy is set to Default Virtual Port ID at the vSwitch or vDS level:

-• Leave one vNIC connected with one uplink on the vSwitch or vDS, then try different vNIC and pNIC combinations until you determine which virtual machine is losing connectivity.
+• Leave one vNIC connected with one uplink on the vSwitch or vDS, then try different vNIC and pNIC combinations until it is determined which virtual machine is losing connectivity.

 • If the load balancing policy is set to IP Hash: